ambroise-leclerc/ETL/README.md

 ```

 For this second RGBLed, a good hand-optimization would have used a global PORTB manipulation considering the fact that all pins belong to the same PORTB.
-This optimization can easily be done by testing at compile-time if the pins belong to a same port, using the std::is_same traits class.
+This optimization can easily be performed programmatically by testing at compile-time if the pins belong to a same port, using the std::is_same traits class.

 ```C++